usmaanalii/javascript/JavaScript30/analysis.md

 stopButton.addEventListener('click', () => toggle(false));
 ```

-One caveat to this is the creation of a new function, doing this too much
-can unnecessary overhead to the code affecting its speed and efficiency.
+One caveat to this is the creation of a new function, doing this too much, can unnecessary overhead to the code affecting its speed and efficiency.

 [Back to top](#contents)
 *************